 The ELPP offers various courses to support English learners from beginning proficiency levels up through highly advanced levels.
-Courses include, but are not limited to, the following:

 - Oral Communication (Listening/Speaking/Pronunciation)